Health and safety inspection of Alberta meat plant linked to 515 COVID-19 cases was done by video call | CBC News

 Marichu Antonio is with Action Dignity, a community group working to support Cargill's 2,000 employees, who come from a variety of ethnic backgrounds.

-Antonio said the worker who died was a Vietnamese woman in her 60s, and her husband is now being treated in hospital.
+Antonio said the worker who died was a woman of Vietnamese background in her sixties, and her husband is now being treated in hospital.

 "The fear of losing their jobs is very real to them.
 Plus the fear of what's going to happen to their family members," Antonio said.

-Five employees at Seasons Retirement Communities in High River have also now tested positive for COVID-19, three of whom are married to meat-packing workers at Cargill.
+Five employees at Seasons Retirement Communities in High River have now also tested positive for COVID-19; three of them are married to meat-packing workers at Cargill.

 Sylvain Charlebois, director of the Agri-Food Analytics Lab at Dalhousie University, said perhaps other meat-packing facilities can learn a lesson from what happened in High River.